whiteforce87/Pump-It-Up-Competition/README.md

 # Pump-It-Up-Competition
 “Drivendata.org" Tanzania Water Pump Classification Competition

+During EDA, some columns were dropped, filled with proper values and some columns were recreated.
+After EDA there were 177 columns with added dummified features.
+Finally GridSearch CV was applied.
+In the end, XGBoost gave the best accuracy score.

-Results:
+Accuracy Results:

-XGBoost
+1. XGBoost:
 0.82

-Random Forest
+2. Random Forest
 0.8015

-Gradient Boosting
+3. Gradient Boosting
 0.791

-Decision Tree
+4. Decision Tree
 0.746

-Logistic Regression
+5.Logistic Regression
 0.72

-KNN
+6.KNN
 0.70